 According to the SBA, the pool follows GASB No. 31, Accounting and Financial Reporting for Certain Investment and for External Investment Pools, and GASB No. 79, Certain External Investment Pools and Pool Participants, where The Trust owns a share of the respective pool, not the underlying securities.
 Accordingly, The Trust's investment in the Florida PRIME is stated at amortized cost.
 Florida PRIME is exempt from the GASB No. 72 fair value hierarchy disclosures.
-Additionally, the investment in the Florida PRIME is not insured by the Federal Deposit Insurance Corporation (FDIC) or any other governmental agency.
+Additionally, the investment in the Florida PRIME is not insured by FDIC or any other governmental agency.